RuisSoftware/FiveM-Resources-2024/README.md

-- Original thread from Trsak: https://forum.cfx.re/t/release-esx-inventory-hud-2-4-properties-trunks-players-shops-storages/

 # Dutch Players Edit // esx_inventoryhud // ESX 1.2 ONLY
 ![welcome](https://www.gemeentenieuwstad.nl/wp-content/uploads/2020/10/welcome.png)
-The latest MySQL plugin could break this resource!
-Only use: https://github.com/dutchplayers/MySQL-for-ESX-Inventory-HUD
+Your number 1 inventory for ESX 1.2!

-We have edited the original esx_inventoryhud resource from Trsak.
+We have edited the original esx_inventoryhud resource from [Trsak](https://forum.cfx.re/t/release-esx-inventory-hud-2-4-properties-trunks-players-shops-storages/).

 This inventory only works with the latest version of ESX.
 You can download v1-final here: https://github.com/esx-framework/es_extended/tree/v1-final